Keijukainen311/NRRPGen/Readme.md

 # Readme

+## Nurse Re-Rostering Benchmark Dataset
+Then benchmark dataset are stored in  the `Instances/Benchmar` directory.
+These can be used for performance testing, comparison with other solvers, or evaluating solution quality.

-## Nurse Scheduling Instance Generator
+## Nurse Re-Rostering Instance Generator

 This repository contains code to generate instances for a nurse scheduling problem.
 Each instance specifies constraints such as the number of nurses, the scheduling period, and requirements for working and rest periods.